Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Population

 Population is the number of individuals of a particular species in an area.
 Animal and plant populations depend on many things for survival.
-Limiting factors like the availability of food, water and shelter can impact an organism's population.
+Limiting factors like the availability of food, water, and shelter can impact an organism's population.

 Limiting Factors

-mooseIn nature, populations of animals and plants are linked together like a puzzle.
+In nature, populations of animals and plants are linked together like a puzzle.
 The pieces of the plant and animal puzzle depend on each other to form a complete picture.
 If something is wrong with any of the pieces, it impacts the whole puzzle.

-In the natural world, limiting factors like the availability of food, water, shelter, and space can change animal and plant populations.
-Other limiting factors like competition for resources, predation, and disease also impact populations.
-If any of the limiting factors change, animal and plant populations change, too.
+deerIn the natural world, limiting factors like the availability of food, water, shelter, and space can change animal and plant populations.
+Other limiting factors, like competition for resources, predation, and disease also impact populations.
+If any of the limiting factors change, animal and plant populations also change.

-Some changes may cause a population to increase.
+blueberrySome changes may cause a population to increase.
 If there are more plants than usual in an area, populations of animals that eat that plant may increase.
-If one animal's population increases, the population of animals that eats that animal might also increase.
+If one animal's population increases, the population of animals that eat that animal might also increase.

 Increases in population aren't always good.
 Sometimes a population will grow too large for the environment to support.
 Other changes in limiting factors can cause a population to decrease.
 If a population becomes diseased, the population may decrease and the population of animals that eat the diseased animals will also decrease.